 An easy day trip from Hobart but an overnight stay is recommended.

-The historical Port Arthur convict ruins are a big drawcard to the area but if you’re staying nearby, be sure to go back for their nightly ghost tours or end of the month paranormal investigation tour.
+The historical Port Arthur convict ruins are why most visit the area but if you’re staying nearby, be sure to go back for their nightly ghost tours or end of the month paranormal investigation tour.

 Along the peninsula you’ll also find a number of rock and cave formations including Remarkable Cave, Devil’s Kitchen and Cathedral Rock.
 At Eaglehawk Neck you’ll find the Tessellated Pavements, a series of naturally-forming square pans that make a great spot for a photo at sunrise.

 Pro tip: Drop into the bakery at Dunalley Bakery on the way back to Hobart for some delicious bakery treats.
 Also, keep an eye on the bridge over the canal on the outskirts of Dunalley, which operates as a swing bridge when boats need to go through!